edgedb/easy-edgedb/chapter5/index.md

 ## Required links

-Now we need to make a type for the three female vampires.
-We'll call it `MinorVampire`.
-These have a link to the `Vampire` type, which needs to be `required`.
-This is because Dracula controls them and they only exist as `MinorVampire`s because he exists.
+The three female vampires that Jonathan encounters this chapter are controlled by Count Dracula.
+They have their own thoughts but Dracula can control them if he wants, and they only exist because he exists.
+We'll need a new type for this sort of vampire, so let's call it `MinorVampire`.
+These have a link to the `Vampire` type, which needs to be `required`:

 ```sdl
 type MinorVampire extending Person {